 Post Surgery Care

-Following your hair transplant procedure, you should relax comfortably for a day, with only minimal activity.
+Following hair transplant surgery, you should relax comfortably for a day, with only minimal activity.
 You should feel comfortable about returning to work in a day or two, providing your work does not involve strenuous physical activity.
+The recovery time following your hair transplant procedure is usually relatively brief, assuming that sensible guidelines are adhered to.

 Expect a call the day following your procedure to check up on you and see if you need to come to the office (most patients do not).